History of Campus Compact and California Campus Compact

 Between 1988 and 2000, there have been six executive directors of California Campus Compact.
 In September 2000, Elaine Ikeda was hired as the seventh executive director of California Campus Compact.
 She continues to hold the position and is the longest-serving executive director of California Campus Compact.

 From 1996 through March 2004, San Francisco State University President Robert A. Corrigan served as the chair of the Executive Board of California Campus Compact.
 From April 2004 through June 2010, California State University, Channel Islands President Richard R. Rush served as chair of the Executive Board of California Campus Compact.
 From July 2010-2015, University of San Francisco President Stephen A. Privett.
 S.J., served as chair.
-In July 2015, California State University, East Bay President Leroy Morishita assumed the role of chair.
+From July 2015-June 2020, California State University, East Bay President Leroy Morishita served as chair.
+In July 2020, San Jose State University President Mary Papazian began serving as the chair of the Board.

-Membership in California Campus Compact grew from 17 institutions in 1988 to over 50 institutions today.
+Membership in California Campus Compact grew from 17 institutions in 1988 to about 40 institutions today.
 Membership dues are based on the full-time equivalent (FTE) undergraduate enrollment of the member institution.
 When campuses join California Campus Compact, they also become members of the national Campus Compact organization.

 Since its inception, California Campus Compact has developed many programs and initiatives, research studies and publications, and has provided grant funding, training and technical assistance, and professional development to individuals on its member campuses.
 Recent programs include our CACC-Community Engagement Student Fellows program where students receive $500 scholarships for 50 hours of direct service or infrastructure support; The Engaged Scholars Initiative where early-career faculty and staff in the Western Region come together for a 12 month cohort/mentoring program; monthly national webinar series educating community engagement staff and faculty on various community engagement issues and strategies; and the Campus Compact Communities of Practice (CoP) professional development cohort experience for those interested in the Community Engagement Credentialing Program.